leambeam/microk8s-automation/README.md

 ### Heat

 Current configurations in both Terraform and Heat are quite linear with no space for proper scaling.
-Resource Groups can be used to improve this.
+In Heat, Resource Groups can be used to improve this.
 In short, you can create a template for a resource (e.g., Nova Server) once and then specify the number of resources you want deployed (i.e., five Nova Servers), instead of declaring them multiple times.
 Read more [here](https://docs.openstack.org/heat/latest/template_guide/openstack.html#OS::Heat::ResourceGroup)

 ### CSC